henhouseai/henhouse/context/overview.md

 **Most important documents for general development work:**

 - **gateway.md**: Essential reading for understanding how the system orchestrates requests, manages state, and coordinates all subsystems.
 Required for any work involving request handling, database connections, file operations, or extending Gateway functionality.
 - **page.md**: Essential reading for content management work.
-Covers the extensible page system architecture, mixin patterns, validation functions, and how to create new page types.
+Covers the extensible page system architecture, validation functions, and how to create new page types.
 Required for any work involving pages, images, files, or content processing.
 - **deployment.md**: Essential reading for understanding the deployment system architecture, multi-tier infrastructure setup, and production deployment workflows.
 Required for any work involving server setup, deployment operations, or production environment management.

 ### **gateway.md**